FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 open for new variants of the game.

 ### The Pattern:
 We have applied the Strategy Pattern.
-In this way we prevent future violations of the <b> SOLID </b>principles.
+This way we prevent future violations of the <b> SOLID </b>principles.
-We also go in line with the good practises, by not "working" for the implementation but for the interface.
+It's also a good practise, by not "working" for the implementation but for the interface.

 ### Implementation: